JetBrains/ring-ui/README.md

 ## Building on host project side

-1. Add JetBrains internal registry to `.npmrc` in your project folder:
+1. Add the JetBrains internal registry to `.npmrc` in your project folder:

 ```
 echo 'registry = http://registry.npmjs.org' >> .npmrc